-PBL 3-c Apply the principles of quality improvement to assess and improve clinical performance and patient safety Interpersonal & Communication Skills - Students must be able to demonstrate culturally sensitive interpersonal and communication skills that result in effective information exchange and teaming with patients, their families, and professional associates.
-ICS 1-d Establish collaborative and constructive relationships with patients and families, and colleagues ICS 2-c Demonstrate effective verbal and non-verbal communication skills to elicit patients' perspectives of illness and agenda without bias ICS 3-c Communicate effectively with patients and families of diverse backgrounds and cultures, including engaging in collaborative diagnostic and treatment planning and exploring potential obstacles to the execution of plans ICS 4-e Present and document patient information in an organized, accurate and logical fashion, using a problem-based approach and distilling relevant information into an assessment and plan in a variety of settings ICS 5-c Communicate effectively and respectfully with all members of the interprofessional team in a variety of settings, hand-offs and transitions of care Whole Person Care - Through the study and application of whole person care, students will develop knowledge of wholeness that can be applied to their personal and professional lives and the care of patients.
-WP 1-b Use the LLU model of whole person care and the LLU spiritual history in patient care WP 2-c Demonstrate personal wholeness Last Edited 3/28/2017
+Interpersonal & Communication Skills - Students must be able to demonstrate culturally sensitive interpersonal and communication skills that result in effective information exchange and teaming with patients, their families, and professional associates.

+- ICS 1-d Establish collaborative and constructive relationships with patients and families - ICS 2-c Demonstrate a patient-centered interview that elicits the patient's agenda and story without bias, identifying and responding to emotional cues, summarizing and checking for accuracy of content and interpretation, and resolving barriers to effective listening ICS 3-d Communicate effectively with patients and families of diverse backgrounds and cultures, including engaging in collaborative diagnostic and treatment planning and exploring potential obstacles to the execution of plans - ICS 5-e Present and document patient information in an organized, accurate and logical fashion, using a problem-based approach and distilling relevant information into an assessment and plan in a variety of settings - ICS 5-c Contribute effectively and respectfully with all members of the interprofessional team in a variety of settings, including interpersonal conflicts, hand-offs and transitions of care

+Whole Person Care - Through the study and application of whole person care, students will develop knowledge of wholeness that can be applied to their personal and professional lives and the care of patients.

+- WP 1-b Use the LLU model of whole person care and the LLU spiritual history in patient care - WP 2-c Demonstrate personal wholeness